MA (Psychology) Clinical Psychology

-Home » Faculties of Humanities » Departments » Psychology » Courses and Programs » Postgraduate » MA (Psychology) Clinical Psychology
+Home » Faculties of Humanities » Departments » Psychology » Courses and Programs » Postgraduate » MA Clinical Psychology – 2024 for 2025

-The programme runs over two years, and is made up of three components, namely a) structured teaching component (also referred to as M1), b) a research project component (also referred to as a minor dissertation), and c) an accredited internship (also referred to as M2).
+The programme runs over two years, and is made up of three components, namely a) structured teaching component (also known as M1), b) a research project component (submitted in the form of a minor dissertation), and c) an accredited internship (also referred to as M2).
 During M1, you will be expected to attend class in the form of workshops, contact sessions, blended learning and participate in practical work.
-After completing M1, you have to complete an internship at an accredited site.
+After completing M1, you must complete an internship at an accredited clinical site.
 This internship (M2) is part of the degree.

-One year of Community Service, which is outside of the two years of the MA Clinical Psychology programme is a prerequisite of the Department of Health for ultimate registration as an Independent Practitioner, and is undertaken after completing all the components of the degree.
+One year of Community Service, which is outside of the two years of the MA Clinical Psychology programme is a prerequisite of the South African Department of Health (DOH) for ultimate registration as an Independent Practitioner with the HPCSA and is undertaken after completing all the components of the degree and passing the HPCSA Board Exam for Clinical Psychologists.

-To gain entrance to the MA (Clinical Psychology) programme, you have to apply online to the University of Johannesburg AND with the Department of Psychology.
-This means there are two processes in the applications and it is crucial that you do both.
-Your application will not be processed without these two processes.
+To gain entrance to the MA (Clinical Psychology) programme, you must apply online to the University of Johannesburg (UJ) AND with the UJ Department of Psychology.
+This means there are two processes in the application, and it is crucial that you complete both.
+Your application will not be processed without the two processes complete.

 Your application will undergo a two-step process of evaluation.
 The first step entails a review of your application documents for eligibility to be invited to participate in step 2.
 The second step entails our interaction with you during the selection week, whereby suitability and potential for preparation, in context and comparison (thus, competitive), will be determined.